Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Weeks 1 and 2

-At this stage you can wiggle your toes: it is important to keep your toes moving, so every two to three hours practice wiggling and spreading your toes.
+At this stage you can wiggle your toes.
+It is important to keep your toes moving.
+Every 2 to 3 hours, wiggle and spread your toes.

 Weeks 3 and 4

-At this stage you will be reviewed by the Achilles clinical specialist physiotherapist
+At this stage the Achilles clinical specialist physiotherapist will review you.

 Below you will find quadricep, hamstring, and gluteal strengthening exercises.
-You will need to work each muscle group separately, but the advise below will suggest how you should progress with each exercise.
+You need to work each muscle group separately.
+The advice below will suggest how to progress with each exercise.

 Static quadriceps exercise